muratkeremozcan/cctdd/ch20-TheBoys-ramda-with-react/README.md

 );
 ```

-Let's make sure to use the
+Let's make sure to use Ramda curry in the `BoysList.tsx` components for sure.

 ```tsx
 // src/boys/BoyList.tsx